How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 You can start experiencing the Debian operating system by installing it on your host computer or a virtual machine.
 However, we recommend that users with basic knowledge use this distribution in a VM first.
 Users who develop themselves above the average can install this distribution on their personal computers.

-When you compare Windows and Linux distributions, you can see that there is a big difference in performance between them.
-Since Linux uses fewer hardware resources, it may be preferred in terms of performance, but you may not be able to install some of your frequently used Windows software.
+When you compare Windows and Linux distributions, you can see that there is a big difference in terms of performance.
+Linux uses less hardware resources.
+As a result, you can prefer it in terms of performance.
+However, you may not be able to install some of your frequently used Windows software.

-In order to build the Debian Linux system on a PC, you need to download the ISO image file according to your processor architecture from the official website.
-To prepare the installation media, you can burn the ISO file to a CD/DVD media or burn it to your flash drive using a 3rd party program such as Rufus.
+To install Debian Linux on a PC, you need to get the ISO image file from the official website according to your processor architecture.
+To prepare the installation media, you can burn the ISO file on CD/DVD media.
+Or you can burn it to your USB flash drive using a 3rd party program such as Rufus.

 How to Download the Debian ISO File

-You can download Debian installation media from different platforms, but downloading it from the official website is important for file reliability.
-That’s why we recommend downloading images of Debian or other Linux distributions from their official community websites.
+You can download Debian ISO media from different platforms, but downloading it from the official website is essential for file reliability.
+That’s why we recommend downloading images of this OS or other Linux distributions from their official community websites.

 Step 1

-To download the Full Debian AMD64 (64 Bit) ISO image for your PC with 64 Bit architecture, visit the website https://www.debian.org/ and click the Download button under THE OPERATING SYSTEM title.
+To download the Full Debian AMD64 (64-bit) ISO image for your 64-bit architecture PC, visit this website.
+Then click the Download button under THE OPERATING SYSTEM heading.

 Debian Official Website